Ureterocele and Ureteral Duplication in Children

 be treated in a hospital and if they need antibiotics given by IV (intravenous) line.

-This will be based on your child's age and on how severe the condition is.
-Children
+This will be based on your child's age and on how bad the condition is.
+Children younger

-younger than 2 months old and those who seem sicker will almost always be treated
+than 2 months old and those who seem sicker will almost always be treated in the

 ureterocele will be treated.